For urgent consular assistance call

 During and after visiting forested areas:

-Waterborne, foodborne, parasitic and other infectious diseases can occur.
-These include hepatitis and rabies.
+Outbreaks of waterborne, foodborne, parasitic, and other infectious diseases can occur, including hepatitis and rabies.

 Water contamination may be a problem in rural areas.